Article I

 • salespeople who have a script but lack confidence,

-Example from a Corporate Environment:
+Example scenario from a company setting:

 There are concrete techniques to work with this.